Zeddxx/ani-fire/README.md

 - **Extensive Library**: Explore a vast collection of anime series and movies from various genres.

 - **User-Friendly Interface**: Our website is designed with simplicity in mind, ensuring a smooth and enjoyable user experience.

+## TODO'S

+🤔 Some functionality in will add in future:

+- **Auth Functionality**: Authenticating user into ani-fire.
+- **Wishlisting the anime**: User can wishlist there *watch-later* anime in ani-fire 🔥.